IllumiNations: Reflections of Earth: Adventure

 The Earth Globe began showing images of native humans developing methods of transportation and images of vast landscapes.
 As countries and civilizations are formed, images of famous landmarks cover the Globe as the World Showcase pavilions are lit.
 Since the buildings of the Morocco Pavilion are replicas of buildings that have a great religious significance, the lights on the pavilion did not light up during this segment.
 In order to keep symmetry, the Norway Pavilion did not light up either.
 During this section, the side fountains and lasers alternated between various color combinations of blue/green, blue/orange, and blue/red.
 Four white clusters of fireworks were then launched and fizzled.
 As the pavilion lights faded, the fountains stopped, and the images on the sphere fizzled out.
 Blue and purple lights illuminated the inside of the Earth Globe allowing the structure behind the continents to be backlit.

 Following this, strobe lights on the barge and pavilions flickered in sync with the music.
 Four sets of different colored high-launch fireworks were then launched from the center lagoon, one color at a time (magenta, green, orange, and yellow, respectively) as images of painters, dancers, sculptors, musicians, and architects were displayed on the Globe.
 Searchlights and lasers of the same four colors scanned the sky and lit the smoke from the fireworks.
 The side fountains matched the searchlight colors.
 Images of historical figures and folk heroes important to society were then displayed on the Globe closest to the countries which they originated.
-The final person shown on the globe was an astronaut who spun around further away from the foreground, spinning with the astronaut were colored fragments that eventually joined together creating the seven continents.
+The final person shown on the globe was an astronaut who spun around further away from the foreground, spinning with the astronaut were colored fragments that eventually joined creating the seven continents.

 Home

-As the fragments joined together and the music peaked, four very bright high-launch fireworks shells exploded in the sky while four other shells exploded soon after and fell immediately to the lagoon evoking the visual of a meteor shower.
+As the fragments joined and the music peaked, four very bright high-launch fireworks shells exploded in the sky while four other shells exploded soon after and fell immediately to the lagoon evoking the visual of a meteor shower.
 The side fountains lit up in blue and orange, while World Showcase pavilions were then all lit together for the first time.
 Blue and orange laser light filled the lagoon spreading from the American Adventure pavilion.
 Strobe lights flickered on the pavilions and from within the center of the Earth Globe.
 Fireworks were then launched from all around the perimeter of the lagoon.